 How often do you get to turn your website into an exercise in creativity?

-If you’ve got a great sense of humour and it fits your demographic’s, you can use it to drive traffic and build links.
+If you’ve got a great sense of humor and it fits your demographic’s, you can use it to drive traffic and build links.
 From canned unicorn meat to zombie boot camp, companies around the globe are taking advantage of this technique.
 You can, too.

 Fake products are an obvious hit on April Fool’s Day, but you can pull this kind of prank any day of the year if you do it right.
-Create a product so outlandish no one could possibly believe it, and then build a PR campaign around it.
+Create a product so outlandish no one could believe it, and then build a PR campaign around it.

 This crazy technique is a surefire social media hit, and if it’s well done, you’re likely to catch the attention of media outlets, too.
 Hello, backlink bait.